 - Flights and hotel package: £701pp via lastminute.com (5 nights)

 I said I wouldn’t have another city break this year, but then I booked Barcelona.
 But this is a bit more of a laid back city break, because there’s obviously a lush beach and our hotel has a very luxurious looking rooftop pool.
 This was another spontaneous trip, but by booking only six weeks in advance we got such a good deal!

 Flights and hotel package: £272pp via Expedia (3 nights)

 We were originally planning a luxury, all-inclusive stay in Sri Lanka for September, but I felt like I wanted another adventure.
 Snazzy resorts are amazing, but I knew that we’d get lost in the luxe of it all and put off exploring.
 So instead, we’ve booked a 10-day tour to see as much as Sri Lanka as possible.
 This country was voted Best in Travel for 2019 by Lonely Planet.

 - Tour: £562 pp via TruTravels (includes some meals and all accommodation for 9 nights)

-We’ve never entered a new year with so much planned!
-It’s a really pricey year for us, but 2019 is shaping up to be amazing because of it.
+2019 is a really pricey year for us, but it is going to be amazing because of it.
 And the fact that we’re both turning 25 seems like a pretty good excuse to go big (right!?).

 What have you got booked for 2019?
 Is there anywhere you’re hoping to book?